awsbpfeiff/Systems-Manager-Labs/Lab_15_Explorer.md

 ![](./media/image38.png)

-    b.
+    a.
 This makes it easy to select:

         i.
 Select regions you are active in